drangara/MFIX-Exa/docs/source_docs/grid/DualGrid.rst

 Dual Grid Approach
 ------------------

-In MFiX-Exa the mesh work and particle work have very different requirements for load balancing.
+In MFIX-Exa the mesh work and particle work have very different requirements for load balancing.

 Rather than using a combined work estimate to create the same grids for mesh and particle data, we have the option to pursue a "dual grid" approach.